-The Department of Agriculture and Water Resources is conducting an operational review of plant, animal and biological import conditions to protect Australia’s biosecurity status and to maintain our market access for agricultural products.
-The review of import conditions is funded by the Agriculture Competitiveness White Paper.
+Our department is conducting an operational review of plant, animal and biological import conditions to protect Australia’s biosecurity status and to maintain our market access for agricultural products.
+The review of import conditions is part of

 This review will:

-- ensure import conditions are understandable and easy to find in the department’s Biosecurity Import Conditions system, BICON.
+- ensure import conditions are understandable and easy to find in our department’s Biosecurity Import Conditions system (BICON)

 - allow us to identify the treatments available to manage biosecurity risks such as pests, disease and contaminants.